seanox/aspect-js/manual/en/mvc.md

 transmitting the interactions.
 Because this I/O controller is part of the operating system and the browser, the controller in aspect-js refers to the application controller.
-The application controller controls the flow within an application (face flow), takes over the binding of markup and JavaScript as well as the control of the data flow between view and model.
+The application controller controls the flow within an application (face flow) and takes over the binding of markup and JavaScript as well as the control of the data flow between view and model.

 ## Model